Raghad-M461/sentiment-analysis-project/data/DATA_CARD.md

 ## 4. Preprocessing

-Two preprocessing layers apply: **dataset-build cleaning** (applied once when the CSV is created) and the **model preprocessing pipeline** (applied at train time, unchanged from the previous task so the model stays a fixed variable).

-### Dataset-build cleaning (`make_dataset.py`)
+### Dataset-build (`make_dataset.py`)
-- Detokenised each annotated sentence back to readable text (`TreebankWordDetokenizer`) and collapsed repeated whitespace.
-- **Length filter:** kept sentences of 4–40 words (drops headers, fragments, and run-on lines).
-- **Non-text filter:** dropped lines with no alphabetic characters.
-- **Deduplication:** removed case-insensitive duplicate sentences.
-- **Ambiguity filter:** dropped sentences whose opinion tags summed to zero.
-- **Balancing:** randomly subsampled (seed 42) to 500 per class; the 80 originals
-  are placed first so they are always retained.
+- Combine original 80 + 130 enriched; tag `source` and `category`.
+- Deterministic sort for reproducible ordering.
+No randomness, no filtering (all authored samples are intentional).

-### Model preprocessing pipeline (`preprocessing.py`, unchanged)
+### Model preprocessing (`preprocessing.py`, unchanged)
 - **Tokenization:** NLTK `word_tokenize`.
 - **Lowercasing:** applied.
-- **Negation handling:** negation marking — tokens inside a negation scope are prefixed with `neg_` (`not good` → `not neg_good`); scope closes at punctuation or contrast words (*but, however, though*).
+- **Negation handling:** negation marking (`not good` → `not neg_good`); scope closes at punctuation / contrast words.
-- **Stop-word handling:** a **sentiment-aware** stop list — NLTK's English list **minus** polarity-bearing words (`not`, `never`, `but`, `very`, `too`, `so`, …), which a generic list would wrongly delete.
+- **Stop-word handling:** sentiment-aware list (keeps `not`, `never`, `but`, `very`, …).
-- **Normalisation:** lemmatization (WordNet), preserving the `neg_` prefix.
+- **Normalisation:** WordNet lemmatization, preserving the `neg_` prefix.
-- **Decision:** this exact configuration was the best performer in the previous task (82.5% on the old data) and is held fixed here so any change in results is attributable to the **data**, not the model.
+- **Decision:** identical to the previous task's best configuration, held fixed so result changes are attributable to the **data**, not the model.

 ---

 ## 5. Known Limitations

 ### Remaining biases
+- **Author bias:** all enrichment was written by one author, so vocabulary and phrasing reflect a single style — a real annotation-consistency risk.
-- **Domain bias:** the added data is consumer-**product** reviews (electronics, software).
-The original was B2B **service** feedback.
-Neither covers social media, hospitality, finance, or non-English text.
+- **Domain bias:** still product/service feedback only; no social media, hospitality, finance, or non-English text.
-- **Source bias:** all real data comes from Amazon.com reviewers (~2003–2005), so it reflects that era's products and writing style.

 ### Coverage gaps
-- No domain-matched **service** data was added — the real data is products, not the dashboards/onboarding the original described.
-- Sentences are short-to-medium; long, multi-sentiment reviews and sarcasm are under-represented.
+- The data is **authored, not real**, so it lacks the messiness, typos, and unpredictability of genuine user text.
+- Challenging categories (sarcasm, mixed) are present but in small numbers.
-- Single language (English) only.
+- English only; short sentences only.

 ### Label-quality concerns
-- Hu & Liu labels are human annotations and contain **noise** — some sentences read as mislabelled (e.g. *"set up was easy and we enjoyed it for just over a week"* tagged Negative).
-This noise is real and was kept deliberately, because it reflects genuine annotation difficulty.
-- The **Neutral** class is defined as "no opinion tag."
-This conflates truly neutral statements with factual/contextual sentences and is the fuzziest class.
-- Original 80 labels are clean but trivially separable (template-generated).
+- Sarcasm and mixed-sentiment labels are **judgement calls**; a different annotator might disagree on some.
+- The **Neutral** class is lexically distinctive (questions, factual nouns), which makes it *artificially easy* to classify (see Analysis) — authored neutral text is cleaner than real neutral text would be.

 ### Dataset risks
-- **Licence:** Hu & Liu data is research-use only — do **not** ship commercially without clearing rights.
-- **Mixed difficulty:** the 80 synthetic originals are far easier than the real sentences, so they slightly inflate scores; they are a small fraction (5.3%) so the effect is minor.
-- **Small by modern standards:** 1,500 samples is enough to expose difficulty but too small to train a strong general sentiment model.
+- **Small:** 210 samples; 5-fold CV on this size is noisy (the original-only subset swings ~5 points just from fold composition).
+- **Separability artifact:** because examples are authored, the model may key on surface cues (e.g. "?" for Neutral) rather than true sentiment understanding.
+- The 80 templated originals remain trivially easy and slightly inflate scores.